-Although not an exhaustive list, the following are other examples of conduct prohibited by the Board's Policy regarding Title IX of the Education Amendments of 1972-Prohibition of Sex Discrimination and Sexual Harassment (Students):
+Although not an exhaustive list, the following are other examples of conduct prohibited by the Board's Policy regarding the Prohibition of Sex Discrimination and Sexual Harassment (Personnel):

-- 1. Statements or other conduct indicating that a student's submission to, or rejection of, sexual overtures or advances will affect the student's grades and/or other academic progress. - 2.
-Unwelcome attention and/or advances of a sexual nature, including verbal comments, sexual invitations, leering and physical touching. - 3.
-Display of sexually suggestive objects, or use of sexually suggestive or obscene remarks, invitations, letters, emails, text messages, notes, slurs, jokes, pictures, cartoons, epithets or gestures. - 4.
-Touching of a sexual nature or telling sexual or dirty jokes. - 5.
-Transmitting or displaying emails or websites of a sexual nature. - 6.
-Using computer systems, including email, instant messaging, text messaging, blogging or the use of social networking websites, or other forms of electronic communications, to engage in any conduct prohibited by the Board's Policy regarding Title IX of the Education Amendments of 1972-Prohibition of Sex Discrimination and Sexual Harassment (Students).
+- 1. Unwelcome sexual advances from a co-worker or supervisor, such as unwanted hugs, touches, or kisses; - 2.
+Unwelcome attention of a sexual nature, such as degrading, suggestive or lewd remarks or noises; - 3.
+Dirty jokes, derogatory or pornographic posters, cartoons or drawings; - 4.
+The threat or suggestion that continued employment advancement, assignment or earnings depend on whether or not the employee will submit to or tolerate harassment; - 5.
+Circulating, showing, or exchanging emails, text messages, digital images or websites of a sexual nature;

+6. Using computer systems, including email, instant messaging, text messaging, blogging or the use of social networking websites, or other forms of electronic communications, to engage in any conduct prohibited by the Board's Policy regarding the Prohibition of Sex Discrimination and Sexual Harassment (Personnel).

-NOTICE TO THE TITLE IX COORDINATOR
+NOTICE OF THE TITLE IX COORDINATOR

 The District's Title IX Coordinator is the Assistant Superintendent for Personnel and Administration.
-Any individual may make a report of sex discrimination and/or sexual harassment to any District employee or directly to the Title IX Coordinator using any one, or multiple, of the following point of contact:
+Any individual may make a report of sex discrimination and/or sexual harassment directly to the Title IX Coordinator using any one, or multiple, of the following point of contact:

-Dr. Richard Sanzo, Assistant Superintendent for Personnel and Administration

-1737 Main Street

-South Windsor, CT 06074
+Mr. Colin McNamara Assistant Superintendent for Personnel and Administration 1737 Main Street South Windsor, CT 06074 860-291-1215

-Tel: 860-291-1215

-Email: rsanzo@swindsor.k12.ct.us
+Email: cmcnamara@swindsor.k12.ct.us

-Any District employee in receipt of allegations of sex discrimination or sexual harassment, or in receipt of a formal complaint, shall immediately forward such information to the Title IX Coordinator.
-The Title IX Coordinator manages the District's compliance with Title IX and Connecticut law regarding sexual harassment and sex discrimination and is an available resource to anyone seeking information or wishing to file a formal complaint of same.
+The Title IX Coordinator manages the District's compliance with Title IX and is an available resource to anyone seeking information or wishing to file a formal complaint.
 When a student, District employee, or other participant in the District's programs and activities feels that such person has been subjected to discrimination on the basis of sex in any District program or activity, including without limitation being subjected to sexual harassment, such person may contact the Title IX Coordinator or utilize the Title IX grievance systems set forth herein to bring concerns forward for the purpose of obtaining a prompt and equitable resolution.